 The draw of San Quintin on foreigners dates back to the late 19th century, when an English land settlement company was authorized by the Mexican Government to colonize the eastern shore of the bay.
 Crops were planted, especially wheat, with the intention of sending flour back to Britain.
 The colonists built a grist mill, a pier and the beginnings of a railroad to ship their finished product to San Diego.
 A prolonged drought, however, brought the dream to an end and the colony failed.

-Evidence of the English past can still be seen at the Old Pier Hotel where century-old pier pilings stand straight in the water.
+Evidence of the English past can still be seen at the Old Mill Hotel where century-old pier pilings still stand upright in the water.
 The "English cemetery" also has many old graves marked with fading crosses faintly inscribed with British family names of those who never made the return trip to their motherland.
-The cemetery is now used for deceased locals whose Hispanic and Indigenous family names far outnumber those of the English.
+The cemetery is now used by the local community whose Hispanic and Indigenous family names far outnumber those of the English.

-Don’t miss the opportunity to check out San Quintin's beaches.
-The beaches are a great place to stop, look for clams by digging your feet in the sand, picking beautiful shells, and picking up sand dollars.
-Surfing and Wind Surfing are also excellent.
-If you have a fourwheel drive vehicle you can explore the rugged shoreline and look for sea creatures in the tide pools down by El Socorro, or just take a scenic drive along a beautiful beach.
+Be sure to check out San Quintin's beaches!
+They are a great place to walk, look for clams and beautiful shells, and to spend an afternoon in the water.
+Surfing and wind surfing are also excellent.
+If you have a four-wheel drive vehicle explore the rugged shoreline and tide pools, or just take a scenic drive along a beautiful beach.